News & Insights: mark r. baran

 How Will the New Tax Legislation Affect Your Business: A Guest Spot Perspective

-In this installment of The Guest Spot, Richard Stern and Mark Baran of Marks Paneth LLP discuss the tax overhaul passed by congress and signed into law by President Donald Trump in late 2017 and the implications of thenew legislation on your commercial production business.
+In this installment of The Guest Spot, Mark Baran of Marks Paneth LLP discusses the tax overhaul passed by congress and signed into law by President Donald Trump in late 2017 and the implications of thenew legislation on your commercial production business.

 Trump Signs Tax Reform Bill Into Law